smeyanoff/image-depth-estimation/README.md

 `python -m http.server`

-2. If you have a webcamera on your PC you should download this picture:
+2. If you open the website on your localhost you should allow the access to camera.
+On AR.js we define specific 3D models for specific markers, so when the camera recognizes a marker, the web-app shows the 3D model on top of it.
+The marker for example model is shown below (for example you open web-app on PC, turn on the webcamera, download the marker on your phone and place the marker in front of webcamera):
 <img src="https://user-images.githubusercontent.com/27068383/201076772-b0a1b911-7b82-47eb-9933-7bea8d2dff8f.png" alt="hiro" width="200"/>

 3. You also can run the website on your other device with camera.
 To host this website with your PC and open it on other device you can install [ngrok](https://ngrok.com) and then run this command: